-A big thank you to all our volunteers for all the hard work you have put in.
-We hope you enjoyed yourselves and will return for our last Sunday task on 12th March where we will open up some light into the “ochreous” stream and hopefully build a “stumpery” for stag beetles.
+A big thank you to all our volunteers for all the hard work you have put in over the winter.
+We hope you enjoyed yourselves and will return when we restart our Sunday work parties in September after the nesting season is over.

 Volunteer Leaders Duncan, Jon & Jane